marioplumbarius/java-restful-api/hibernate-jpa/README.md

 - **repository**: contains classes which communicates with the persistence store;
 - **service**: contains classes which controls business logic and links the resource to the repository layer;
 - **dto**: contains classes which are transferred from resources to services layers;
 - **entity**: contains classes which maps to the database schema.
-They are also transferred from the service to the repository layer;
+They are also being transferred from the service to the repository layer;
 - **mapper**: contains classes which maps dtos to entities.

 ## Api documentation